bsmrdel101/bsmrdel101/README.md

 [Personal site](https://bennett-smrdel.netlify.app)

-## Here's something I'm working on now
+## Here's something I'm working on

 A virtual tabletop for Dungeons and Dragons made with React, TypeScript, Node, Socket.io, and PostgreSQL.
 It's multiplayer and allows you to prepare and run a game of D&D with your friends.